How to write an email or letter in Basque

 What to write on a Basque wedding card

-Here are some ideas of the types of phrases that can be useful when writing a wedding card in Basque:
+Here are some meaningful phrases you can use when writing a Basque wedding card:

 Basque email/letter example